IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 - name: CHECK MASTERS DIRECTORY PERMISSIONS

-echo "Directory {{ masters_dir }} is not readable or executable"
+fail_msg: "Directory {{ masters_dir }} is not readable or executable"

 - name: ENSURE REQUIRED DIRECTORIES EXIST